The most surreal day of my life, I felt nothing, and everything, but most especially disbelief, and anger.

 I really needed to read this today even though you wrote it last year.
 Thank you for this, it helps me right where I am today.

-I’m so sad to know you’re in such a crushing place, but so glad this post helps.
+I’m sad you’re in such a crushing place.
+Thank you for letting me know this post helped.
 May grace superabound to you through it all.
 I can testify: The night can be long, but joy does come in the morning.

 People who will argue God wouldn’t do what He hates, need only look to the cruelty of the crucifixion of HIS SON❤️